SpiderInk/frogteam/README.md

 ## Tasks - On Deck

-- BUG: Answer tab looses context sometimes, needs to have state
+- Make a tool for the llm that does a code search, like just use vscode's search to find things in files enabling LLM find/replace

 mlflow
     - experiment setup
-      - You can start a new experiment and the experiment id will be saved with the object
+      - You can start a new experiment and the experiment id will be saved with the prompt object
       - places where the object is used runs will be created and metrics logged
       - team member
       - prompt

-- Make a tool for the llm that does a code search, like just use vscode's search to find things in files enabling LLM find/replace
+**SYSTEM PROMPT** Sometimes a large file will just have a comment that says the rest remains unchanged and we need git to fix it
+    "Rememeber these are "live" solution files you have to output the entire file.
+Saying things like "the  rest of this code remains unchanged" causes the file to be incomplete.
+Do not do that."

 - Change Team List View to show the Role more prominently than the model
 - We need a way to export markdown more easily, user should be able to click a "Copy" icon to copy the Markdown response.